riobard/bash-powerline/README.md

     source ~/.bash-powerline.sh

+To enable `kubectl` context support, add the `POWERLINE_KUBE` variable to your profile before sourcing the script:

+    POWERLINE_KUBE=1
+    source ~/.bash-powerline.sh

 For best result, use [Solarized colorscheme](https://github.com/altercation/solarized) for your terminal emulator.
 Or hack your own colorscheme by modifying the script.
 It's really